pantheon-systems/documentation/source/content/drupal-latest-configuration-management.md

 ### Before you Begin

-- Refer to [Serving Sites from the Web Subdirectory](/nested-docroot) to enable nested docroot on a new or existing Drupal 9 site.
+- Refer to [Serving Sites from the Web Subdirectory](/nested-docroot) to enable nested docroot on a new or existing drupal:latest site.

 ### Configure and Relocate